foxbunny/webpack-blocks-vue/README.md

 This is the `vue` block providing [Vue.js](vuejs.org) component support.
 Uses [vue-loader](http://vue-loader.vuejs.org/en/).

+**THIS PACKAGE IS NO LONGER ACTIVELY MAINTAINED.
+IF YOU WISH TO TAKE OVER, PLEASE LEAVE A COMMENT IN [THE ISSUES](https://github.com/foxbunny/webpack-blocks-vue/issues/4).**

 ## Installation

 You can install this package using npm: